ajroach42/ajroach42.github.io/_posts/2022-04-01-bandcamp-friday.md

 published: true
 title: 'Bandcamp Friday '
 ---
 It's Bandcamp Friday!
 That means bandcamp is giving 100% of revenue to bands!
 I'm a big fan of DIY media, so I wanted to take a moment to recommend some of my favorite albums on bandcamp.
+This list is not comprehensive, these are just some things I've been jamming to latetly.